Quantum computational chemistry: Classical computational chemistry

-For lithium in the cc-PVTZ basis ($n=3$, T $=$ triple), we first include the 14 orbitals above.
-As we consider a triple-zeta representation of the valence orbitals, we need additional \{$2s'', 2p_x'', 2p_y'', 2p_z''$\} orbitals.
-We then include additional polarisation functions; \{$5 \times 3d', 7 \times 4f$\}.
-This leads to a total of 30 orbitals, requiring 60 qubits to simulate. \\

-The number of orbitals included in a cc-PV$n$Z basis scales approximately as $n^3/3$~\cite{helgaker2014molecular}.
-It is important to highlight that cc-PV$n$Z basis sets with higher values of $n$ contain orbitals that better approximate the true atomic orbitals than those with lower $n$ values.
+cc-PV$n$Z basis sets with higher values of $n$ contain orbitals that better approximate the true atomic orbitals than those with lower $n$ values.
 However, even large ($n=5$) basis sets struggle to exactly represent the true HF orbitals of simple molecules such as N$_2$~\cite{helgaker2014molecular}.
 This limitation can be overcome by measuring the ground state energy in several different cc-PV$n$Z bases, and then extrapolating to the basis set limit. \\